scalacenter/course-management-tools/docs/workflows.md

 ### Setting `README` files

-The setting `cmt.read-me-file` is a list of files (in this example a single file name `README.md`) that are assumed to provide exercise specific information (such as exercise instructions).
+The setting `cmt.read-me-file` is a list of files or folders (in this example a single file name `README.md`) that are assumed to provide exercise specific information (such as exercise instructions).

 As with the `test` setting, this file or files are pulled in when moving between exercises.